Pete Frisella, Google Analytics Developer Advocate – June 2013

 - Choose an experiment objective:

 Select or create a goal as the experiment objective.
-For this example scenario we want to maximize the number of visitors that click on the button that links to the
+For this example scenario we want to maximize the number of users that click on the button that links to the

 sf-goal.htmlpage.
 To measure this "conversion", a URL Destination goal is used.